eqqo-official/Melior/README.md

 (If integrated implementation not allowed, some way of disabling all but the chosen features of other necessary mods wouldhave to be the workaround)

+# Better Foliage

+This mod has not been updated since 1.16

 # Quark